idealparable/BibleQ/BibleIsAntiSlavery.md

 We would realize our CAREFUL and ACTUALLY EMPATHETIC (not "pathetic") concern for avoiding slavery as much as possible, and limiting how often slaves are abused physically, should make us agree that God was WISE to refrain from asking too much.

-It would be CRAZY given the history of how constantly full of flagrant sin Israel was that God could add things on top of his existing demands and that this wouldn't be too much.
+It would be CRAZY given the history of how constantly full of flagrant sin Israel was to think that God could add things on top of his existing demands and that this wouldn't be too much or at least be noticeably detrimental.

 We would be horrified at what would result if the skeptic's advice had actually been followed.